efekarakus/efekarakus-blog/_posts/2021-12-18-client-side-platforms-thoughts.md

 This gain in flexibility comes at the cost of the following benefits provided by managed platforms:
 * **Operations**.
 Since resources are created in the client’s account, the clients become responsible for the scalability, reliability, and resiliency of their applications.
 For example, if there is a surge in traffic, the client needs to configure autoscaling settings appropriately instead of leaving it to the platform to figure out how to scale out.
 This means the interface for client-side platforms have to be more complicated than managed ones.

 *  **Lack of information hiding**.
-The platform is usually built with assumptions about the underlying data model.
-Exposing the internal layers means that clients can modify them and break those assumptions.
+The platform is usually built with assumptions about the underlying data model and exposing the internal layers means that clients can modify them and break those assumptions.
 For example, if a customer of Copilot manually removed the `"aws-copilot-*"` tags from their resources, then Copilot won’t be able to find them and ultimately leak these resources.
-Clients don't know of this coupling, and it can be a source of confusion for why the platform isn’t behaving as expected.
+Clients aren't aware of this coupling, and it can be a source of confusion for why the platform isn’t behaving as expected.
 Exposing the internals of the system can be a source of instability for the platform.

 ## Design challenges
 > A surprisingly hard problem is how to design a system that is “intentionally leaky” — where you can provide higher level functionality while still exposing internal layers that allow someone building on top of your component direct access to those lower layers.